Ryan Borucki: Pittsburgh Pirates

 On May 11, 2023, Borucki signed a minor league contract with the Pittsburgh Pirates organization.
 In 8 appearances for the Triple-A Indianapolis Indians, he tossed 8 1/3 scoreless innings with 4 strikeouts.
 On June 18, the Pirates selected Borucki's contract, adding him to their active roster.
 He found immediate success in the Pirates' bullpen, finishing out the 2023 season with career bests in wins (4), ERA (2.45), and WHIP (0.744) across a career-high 38 appearances.

 On November 9, 2023, Borucki agreed to a $1.6 million salary with the Pirates in 2024, avoiding arbitration.
 After four appearances in 2024, he was placed on the injured list with left triceps inflammation on April 7.
 On May 1, Borucki was shut down following a diagnosis of carpal tunnel syndrome, and he was transferred to the 60-day injured list on June 6.
 Borucki was activated on September 1.
 In 14 games for the Pirates, he struggled to a 7.36 ERA with 13 strikeouts over 11 innings.

 On January 27, 2025, Borucki re-signed with the Pirates organization on a minor league contract.
 On March 27, the Pirates added Borucki to the team's Opening Day roster.
 In 35 appearances for Pittsburgh, he logged a 1–3 record and 5.28 ERA with 27 strikeouts across 30 2/3 innings pitched.
 On August 15, Borucki was designated for assignment by the Pirates.
 He was released by Pittsburgh after clearing waivers on August 18.

 Toronto Blue Jays (second stint)

 On August 25, 2025, Borucki signed a minor league contract with the Toronto Blue Jays.
 He made one scoreless appearance for the Triple-A Buffalo Bisons, allowing one hit and one walk across 1 2/3 innings pitched.
 On September 2, the Blue Jays selected Borucki's contract, adding him to their active roster.
 He made four scoreless appearances for Toronto, striking out five across 4 1/3 innings pitched.
 He was designated for assignment by the Blue Jays following the promotion of Trey Yesavage on September 15.
 He cleared waivers and was sent outright to Buffalo on September 18.
 Borucki elected free agency on November 2.

+San Francisco Giants

+On January 18, 2026, Borucki signed a minor league contract with the Chicago White Sox.
+He was released by the White Sox prior to the start of the regular season on March 20.

+On March 21, 2026, Borucki signed a one-year, major league contract with the San Francisco Giants.
+In 21 appearances for San Francisco, he logged a 1−1 record and 4.94 ERA with 15 strikeouts across 23 2/3 innings pitched.
+Borucki was designated for assignment by the Giants on May 31.
+Borucki was released on June 6.

+Cleveland Guardians

+On July 31, 2026, Borucki signed a minor league contract with the Cleveland Guardians.